Restaurant Finance Monitor Stock INDXX

 Index Founder: Dan Weiskopf

-The information provided is not meant as a recommendation for any security and is solely the opinion of Dan Weiskopf and not IPI Wealth Management which have no affiliation with Access ETF Solutions.
+The information provided is not meant as a recommendation for any security and is solely the opinion of Dan Weiskopf.
+Toroso has no affiliation with Access ETF Solutions.
 The available information is from sources believed to be reliable—we cannot assure the accuracy or completeness of these materials.
 The information in these materials may change at any time and without notice.
-Securities and investment advice offered through Investment Planners, Inc. (Member FINRA/SIPC) and IPI Wealth Management, Inc., 226 W. Eldorado Street, Decatur, IL 62522.
-217-425-6340.
+Comments made by Mr. Weiskopf should not be interpreted as investment advice and are made in the context of the index only.
 Past performance is not indicative of future results.
 It is not possible to invest directly in an index as it is used to represent market performance only.
 Indexes are unmanaged and do not reflect fees, expenses, or sales charges.